-Figure 103 - TA Symbol (off-screen)
+Figure 109 - TA Symbol (off-screen)

 These are targets that have a high chance of ending up near the aircraft.
 They will often be lower priority targets that then become higher priority targets as they approach.
 SkyView considers a target a threat if the device providing traffic reports that it is a threat.
-The TIS system considers a target to be a threat if it is calculated to be within 1/4 mile of your aircraft at its closest approach within 30 seconds (20 seconds if the target is not reporting altitude).
+TIS reports a target to be a threat if it is calculated to be within 1/4 mile of your aircraft at its closest approach within 30 seconds (20 seconds if the target is not reporting altitude).
+ADS-B, ADS-R and TIS-B (generically ADS-B) uses 20 seconds in the calculation.
+This is based on a 3D calculation of your aircraft path and the other aircraft path.
+It expands a bit as you climb as well since aircraft aren't as close to one another enroute as in the terminal environment.
 Other traffic devices may have different criteria for reporting traffic as threats.
 Refer to their documentation for more information.

-If a target is a Traffic Advisory but cannot be displayed on the screen because its location is beyond the edge of the map at its current range (zoom) level, it will appear at the edge of the Map Page, half shaded as seen in Figure 103 above (the darkly shaded area of the Traffic Advisory Symbol will always point towards the edge of the screen).
+If a target is a Traffic Advisory but cannot be displayed on the screen because its location is beyond the edge of the map at its current range (zoom) level, it will appear at the edge of the Map Page, half shaded as seen in Figure 109 above (the darkly shaded area of the Traffic Advisory Symbol will always point towards the edge of the screen).
 This ensures that you are aware of the threat regardless of map range level.
 Note that the orange vector arrow may not be visible when a Traffic Advisory is off the screen.